 Disputes with financial firms

-This information sheet (INFO 174) explains what you should do if you have a complaint about a financial firm.
+This is Information Sheet 174 (INFO 174).
+It explains what you should do if you have a complaint about a financial firm.

 The term 'financial firm' includes banks and other lenders, insurance companies, financial advisers, mortgage brokers, stockbrokers, managed investment schemes, and superannuation funds (but not self-managed superannuation funds (SMSFs)).